hariomahlawat/ProjectManagement/docs/user-guide/README.md

 | **Teaching Assistants (TA)** | Maintain celebrations and shared calendar logistics | Celebrations, Calendar, Tasks | Projects (read), Notifications |
 | **Staff** | Manage personal tasks, follow announcements | Tasks, Dashboard widgets | Calendar (read), Celebrations (read), Notifications |

-Role membership is managed under **Admin → Users** with guardrails that prevent disabling or demoting the last active Administrator.【F:Areas/Admin/Pages/Users/Index.cshtml.cs†L14-L87】【F:Services/UserManagementService.cs†L20-L210】
+Role membership is managed under **Admin → Users** with guardrails that prevent disabling or demoting the last active Administrator. (see Areas/Admin/Pages/Users/Index.cshtml.cs lines 14-87) (see Services/UserManagementService.cs lines 20-210)

 ## 2. Dashboard

 After signing in, everyone lands on **Dashboard → Overview**:

 - **My Tasks widget** – Shows the top 20 open tasks grouped into _Overdue_, _Today_, and _Upcoming_.
-Quick-add tokens (`today`, `tomorrow`, `mon`, `next mon`, `!high`, `!low`) set due dates and priority while removing the tokens from the title.【F:Pages/Dashboard/Index.cshtml.cs†L18-L92】【F:Helpers/TodoQuickParser.cs†L8-L57】 Undo banners appear when completing or deleting items and can be re-opened within the page session.
+Quick-add tokens (`today`, `tomorrow`, `mon`, `next mon`, `!high`, `!low`) set due dates and priority while removing the tokens from the title. (see Pages/Dashboard/Index.cshtml.cs lines 18-92) (see Helpers/TodoQuickParser.cs lines 8-57) Undo banners appear when completing or deleting items and can be re-opened within the page session.
 - **Upcoming events drawer** – A floating **View upcoming events** card sticks to the dashboard's right margin and opens a right-side panel that lists the next ten calendar or celebration entries within 30 days, formatted in IST.
-All users can click through to the full calendar; editors can jump straight into the event drawer.【F:Pages/Dashboard/Index.cshtml.cs†L60-L104】
+All users can click through to the full calendar; editors can jump straight into the event drawer. (see Pages/Dashboard/Index.cshtml.cs lines 60-104)

 ## 3. Tasks hub

 Navigate to **Tasks** for the full task board.

 - **Tabs & filters** – `Tab` query string selects _All_, _Today_, _Upcoming_, or _Completed_ while search (`?q=...`) performs case-insensitive title matches using PostgreSQL `ILIKE`.
-Pagination keeps 50 items per page.【F:Pages/Tasks/Index.cshtml.cs†L32-L85】
+Pagination keeps 50 items per page. (see Pages/Tasks/Index.cshtml.cs lines 32-85)
-- **Grouping** – Tasks are grouped client-side into Overdue/Today/Upcoming using Indian Standard Time to avoid timezone drift.【F:Pages/Tasks/Index.cshtml.cs†L86-L145】
+- **Grouping** – Tasks are grouped client-side into Overdue/Today/Upcoming using Indian Standard Time to avoid timezone drift. (see Pages/Tasks/Index.cshtml.cs lines 86-145)
 - **Actions** – Inline checkboxes toggle completion, the overflow menu exposes pin, snooze (`today_pm`, `tom_am`, `next_mon`, `clear`), edit, and delete commands.
-Drag handles allow reordering open tasks; the server persists the new order and protects against mismatched IDs.【F:Pages/Tasks/Index.cshtml.cs†L146-L206】
+Drag handles allow reordering open tasks; the server persists the new order and protects against mismatched IDs. (see Pages/Tasks/Index.cshtml.cs lines 146-206)
 - **Quick parser edge cases** – Tokens are case-insensitive and only consumed once per word.
-If the parser strips every token, the saved title is empty so the UI prompts for a meaningful description.【F:Helpers/TodoQuickParser.cs†L20-L52】
+If the parser strips every token, the saved title is empty so the UI prompts for a meaningful description. (see Helpers/TodoQuickParser.cs lines 20-52)

 ## 4. Calendar workspace

 Open **Calendar** for shared scheduling.

 - **Views** – Month, week, and list modes with category pills for Visit/Insp/Conference/Other.
-Filtering happens client-side so switching categories is instant.【F:wwwroot/js/calendar.js†L1-L80】
+Filtering happens client-side so switching categories is instant. (see wwwroot/js/calendar.js lines 1-80)
 - **Editing rights** – Admin, HoD, and TA roles can create, drag, resize, or delete events via the FullCalendar UI and minimal APIs.
-Everyone else sees read-only drawers with Markdown-rendered descriptions.【F:Pages/Calendar/Index.cshtml.cs†L11-L18】【F:Program.cs†L360-L498】
+Everyone else sees read-only drawers with Markdown-rendered descriptions. (see Pages/Calendar/Index.cshtml.cs lines 11-18) (see Program.cs lines 360-498)
-- **Recurrence** – Weekly and monthly recurrence rules are generated by the page script; the API clamps ranges greater than 400 days to prevent runaway queries.【F:wwwroot/js/calendar.js†L37-L120】【F:Program.cs†L361-L400】
+- **Recurrence** – Weekly and monthly recurrence rules are generated by the page script; the API clamps ranges greater than 400 days to prevent runaway queries. (see wwwroot/js/calendar.js lines 37-120) (see Program.cs lines 361-400)
-- **Undo** – Moving or deleting an event triggers a toast with an Undo button that replays the previous payload through the API.【F:wwwroot/js/calendar.js†L89-L150】
+- **Undo** – Moving or deleting an event triggers a toast with an Undo button that replays the previous payload through the API. (see wwwroot/js/calendar.js lines 89-150)
-- **Holidays** – Dates configured under **Admin → Settings → Holidays** sync into the calendar via `/calendar/events/holidays`, shading affected cells with the `.pm-holiday` styling (rose gradient background and a pill around the day number) so teams can spot office closures while planning.【F:Program.cs†L492-L534】【F:wwwroot/css/calendar.css†L42-L76】
+- **Holidays** – Dates configured under **Admin → Settings → Holidays** sync into the calendar via `/calendar/events/holidays`, shading affected cells with the `.pm-holiday` styling (rose gradient background and a pill around the day number) so teams can spot office closures while planning. (see Program.cs lines 492-534) (see wwwroot/css/calendar.css lines 42-76)
 - **Access control** – Minimal APIs require authentication, check roles on mutating verbs, and return `403` when unauthorized.
-Deleted events remain soft-deleted until an admin restores them under **Admin → Calendar → Deleted**.【F:Program.cs†L360-L498】
+Deleted events remain soft-deleted until an admin restores them under **Admin → Calendar → Deleted**. (see Program.cs lines 360-498)

 ## 5. Celebrations registry

 **Celebrations** keeps birthdays and anniversaries visible to the team.

 - **Filtering** – Filter pills (`all`, `birthday`, `anniversary`) and window presets (`today`, `7`, `15`, `30`, `all`) trim the list.
-Search spans names and spouse names for joint entries.【F:Pages/Celebrations/Index.cshtml.cs†L22-L48】
+Search spans names and spouse names for joint entries. (see Pages/Celebrations/Index.cshtml.cs lines 22-48)
 - **Next occurrence** – Dates are calculated in IST with leap-day handling (Feb 29 shifts to Feb 28 on non-leap years).
-Each row shows days away to help plan logistics.【F:Pages/Celebrations/Index.cshtml.cs†L49-L70】【F:Helpers/CelebrationHelpers.cs†L10-L33】
+Each row shows days away to help plan logistics. (see Pages/Celebrations/Index.cshtml.cs lines 49-70) (see Helpers/CelebrationHelpers.cs lines 10-33)
-- **Permissions** – Admin and TA roles can soft-delete entries; everyone else has read-only access.【F:Pages/Celebrations/Index.cshtml.cs†L19-L22】
+- **Permissions** – Admin and TA roles can soft-delete entries; everyone else has read-only access. (see Pages/Celebrations/Index.cshtml.cs lines 19-22)

 ## 6. Projects workspace

 Projects consolidate procurement, planning, documents, comments, and photos.

 - **Overview page** – Loads project details, category breadcrumbs, procurement facts, timeline status, plan editor state, and assignment lists in a single round trip.
-Off-canvas panels reuse this data for edits.【F:Pages/Projects/Overview.cshtml.cs†L59-L140】
+Off-canvas panels reuse this data for edits. (see Pages/Projects/Overview.cshtml.cs lines 59-140)
-- **Role assignments** – Admins and HoDs can change the HoD/PO pairing with optimistic concurrency; audit entries capture before/after values.【F:Pages/Projects/AssignRoles.cshtml.cs†L16-L116】
+- **Role assignments** – Admins and HoDs can change the HoD/PO pairing with optimistic concurrency; audit entries capture before/after values. (see Pages/Projects/AssignRoles.cshtml.cs lines 16-116)
 - **Procurement facts** – Captured via `ProjectFactsService`, which enforces stage backfill rules and writes structured audits.
-Updates immediately reflect on the overview tiles.【F:Services/Projects/ProjectFactsService.cs†L27-L200】
+Updates immediately reflect on the overview tiles. (see Services/Projects/ProjectFactsService.cs lines 27-200)
 - **Documents** – Upload, replace, or delete requests stage PDFs through the document workspace; Admins, HoDs, and the assigned PO queue a `ProjectDocumentRequest` and wait for moderation before anything publishes.
-Reviewers work from **Projects → Documents → Approvals**, approving or rejecting with audit trails while document notifications alert stakeholders when the library changes.【F:Pages/Projects/Documents/UploadRequest.cshtml.cs†L25-L167】【F:Pages/Projects/Documents/ReplaceRequest.cshtml.cs†L23-L183】【F:Pages/Projects/Documents/DeleteRequest.cshtml.cs†L19-L137】【F:Pages/Projects/Documents/Approvals/Review.cshtml.cs†L20-L178】【F:Services/Documents/DocumentNotificationService.cs†L15-L196】
+Reviewers work from **Projects → Documents → Approvals**, approving or rejecting with audit trails while document notifications alert stakeholders when the library changes. (see Pages/Projects/Documents/UploadRequest.cshtml.cs lines 25-167) (see Pages/Projects/Documents/ReplaceRequest.cshtml.cs lines 23-183) (see Pages/Projects/Documents/DeleteRequest.cshtml.cs lines 19-137) (see Pages/Projects/Documents/Approvals/Review.cshtml.cs lines 20-178) (see Services/Documents/DocumentNotificationService.cs lines 15-196)
 - **Timeline planning** – POs draft plans while HoDs approve or reject.
 Drafts are locked while pending approval and snapshots are stored for history.
-See [docs/timeline.md](../timeline.md) for detailed state transitions.【F:Services/Stages/PlanReadService.cs†L41-L212】【F:Services/Stages/PlanApprovalService.cs†L17-L200】
+See [docs/timeline.md](../timeline.md) for detailed state transitions. (see Services/Stages/PlanReadService.cs lines 41-212) (see Services/Stages/PlanApprovalService.cs lines 17-200)
 - **Comments & photos** – Threaded comments support attachments and mentions with storage handled by `ProjectCommentService`.
-Photo management enforces size/MIME rules and generates derivatives on upload.【F:Services/ProjectCommentService.cs†L22-L238】【F:Services/Projects/ProjectPhotoService.cs†L82-L420】
+Photo management enforces size/MIME rules and generates derivatives on upload. (see Services/ProjectCommentService.cs lines 22-238) (see Services/Projects/ProjectPhotoService.cs lines 82-420)

 For a step-by-step storyboard, refer to [docs/projects-module.md](../projects-module.md).